-The first thing that catches the attention of Santa Elena It is his name.
-The villages in the Yucatan Peninsula they usually keep their Mayan name except for cases such as Mérida or Valladolid, the populations most developed by the settler.
-So find a Santa Elena between towns like Telchanillo, Sabacché, Oxkutzcab, Tecoh, Ticul, Acanceh, Kantunil, surprises.
+The first thing that catches the attention of Santa Elena is his name.
+The towns in the Yucatan Peninsula usually keep their Mayan name except in cases such as Mérida or Valladolid, the most developed populations by the settler.
+So find a Santa Elena between towns like Telchanillo, Sabacché, Oxkutzcab, Tecoh, Ticul, Acanceh, Kantunil, it surprises.

-His prehispanic name was Noh Cacab (great villa in Spanish), to be changed by the Villa Carlota in 1865 by Maximiliano.
+His pre-Hispanic name was Noh Cacab (great villa in Castilian), to be changed by that of Villa Carlota in 1865 by Maximiliano.
 Why the change?
-It was due to the foundation of an agricultural colony with 228 German emigrants, that despite having a lot of hype was not very successful, but that's how the name stayed.
-Carlota, Maximiliano's wife, apparently stayed in the months that the Germans arrived at the Hacienda de Mucuyché, close to Santa Elena.
-During the War of Castes, the town, of strong Mayan resistance, was burned and the Mayans called it Elena (burned houses in Spanish).
+It was due to the founding of an agricultural colony with 228 emigrant Germans, which despite having a lot of hype was not very successful, but that's how the name stayed.
+Carlota, Maximiliano's wife, apparently stayed during the months that the Germans arrived at the Hacienda de Mucuyché, near Santa Elena.
+During the Caste War, the town, of strong Mayan resistance, was burned and the Mayans called it Ele-Na (burned houses in Spanish).

 This revolutionary name lasted only a short time, until the imposition of the St. in front, and thus remained, Spanishized and blurred his rebel force.

-Nohcacab, to add more charm to the population, was where 1841 was installed John Lloyd Stephens, of the most notorious explorers of the Mayan civilization, to explore and document the settlements of la Puuc Route.
-Next to the sheets of Frederick Catherwood, The work of these adventurers are of cult in the Mayan world.
-On these stories the villagers know little, some reference can be seen by the village of the German settlers in the times of Villa Carlota.
+Nohcacab, to add more charm to the population, was where in 1841 John Lloyd Stephens, one of the most notorious explorers of the Mayan civilization, settled to explore and document the settlements of the Ruta Puuc.
+Along with the sheets of Frederick Catherwood, the work of these adventurers are cult in the Mayan world.
+Villagers know little about these stories, some reference can be seen by the people of the German settlers in the times of Villa Carlota.

 The mummies of Santa Elena

-What they do know and love to explain about it is the 12 coffins who were buried in the floor of the church of San Mateo in 1980.
-All of infants, some partially mummified.
-Santa Elena proudly shows the museum that from 2001 preserves some of these coffins and many legends and stories to listen to.
+What they do know and love to explain about it is one of the 12 coffins that were found buried on the floor of the San Mateo church in 1980.
+All of them were infants, some partially mummified.
+Santa Elena The museum proudly displays that since 2001 it preserves some of these coffins and many legends and stories to listen to.

 Church of San Mateo, Santa Elena

-La church of San Mateo Santa Elena crown the square from what was the base of a prehispanic settlement.
-The Franciscan church dates from 1779, very late compared to the first founded on the 1550.
-Although Noh Cacab an encomienda was established towards 1627 with a mixed population of Spaniards, creoles, mestizos and mulatos.
+The church of San Mateo de Santa Elena It crowns the square from what was the base of a pre-Hispanic settlement.
+The Franciscan church dates from 1779, very late with respect to the first ones founded on the 1550.
+Although in Noh Cacab an encomienda was established around 1627 with a mixed population of Spaniards, Creoles, mestizos and mulattos.

 They usually close 13 to 16 hours the temple

 From the ringing of the bells the rhythm of life in Santa Elena.
-Before picking up you can walk through the town, go to the square and play a pool or eat where Mirna.
+Before picking you up you can walk around the town, go to the square and play billiards or eat at Mirna.
 If you are a quiet traveler, here is your town in Yucatan.
-You will like this little gem, I find it hard to choose another nice place when I travel to Yucatan.
+You will like this gem, I find it difficult to choose another place so nice when I travel to Yucatan.

 Where to sleep in Santa Elena

-Santa Elena is one of my favorite places in Yucatan, a classic base camp to know this area, with little tourism, very nice accommodations, good food and the calm of being in a small town.
-Most of the accommodations are foreigners installed in Santa Elena, a mythical place from the early explorers of the Mayan civilization.
+Santa Elena It is one of my favorite places in Yucatan, a classic base camp to get to know this area, with little tourism, very nice accommodations, good food and the calm of being in a small town.
+Most of the lodgings are for foreigners living in Santa Elena, a mythical place since the first explorers of the Mayan civilization.

-Santa Elena is a small town, you can move around without problems.
-The hotels are concentrated in the same area close to the road that passes through the village on the way to the Puuc Route.
-For a small town the offer is very good, in fact the 4 accommodations are very good that I recommend.
-I did not think twice about staying here.
+Santa Elena It is a small town, you can move without problems.
+The hotels are concentrated in the same area near the highway that passes through the town on the Ruta Puuc route.
+For a small town the offer is very good, in fact the 4 accommodations that I recommend are very good.
+I didn't think twice about staying here.

-THE PICKLED ONION ECO-BOUTIQUE: a great classic in Santa Elena, the owner takes more than 10 years here.
-LOCATION: to 10 minutes from downtown walking, well located.
-HOSTAL DESCRIPTION: Mayan style cabins decorated locally.
+THE PICKLED ONION ECO-BOUTIQUE: a great classic in Santa Elena, the owner has been here for more than 10 years.
+LOCATION: 10 minutes from downtown on foot, well located.
+HOSTEL DESCRIPTION: Locally decorated Mayan style cabins.
 Rooms with private bathroom and fan SERVICES: WIFI in common areas, patio with pool.
-Breakfast included, great breakfast THE BEST: excellent value for money and the care of the owner, likes to host PERSONAL OPINION: good value for money and its excellent restaurant.
-Although I stayed in another, I dine here.
+Breakfast included, great breakfast THE BEST: excellent value for money and the attention of the owner, she likes to be a host PERSONAL OPINION: good value for money and its excellent restaurant.
+Although I stay in another, I dine here.

-SACBE INN: It was owned by foreigners until a few years ago it was administered by a Mexican couple.
-I have stayed here several times, I really like the place LOCATION: to 15 minutes from the center walking, located at the exit of Santa Elena.
-HOSTAL DESCRIPTION: Mayan-style cabins, rooms with private bathrooms SERVICES: WIFI, patio with pool and breakfast included The best: excellent value for money, friendliness of the owners.
-PERSONAL OPINION: it is somewhat less in quality than the others, but just cheaper.
-More than enough accommodation, it has a lot of charm.
+SACBE INN: It was owned by foreigners until a few years ago it was run by a Mexican couple.
+I have stayed here several times, I really like the place.
+LOCATION: 15 minutes from the center on foot, located at the exit of Santa Elena.
+HOSTEL DESCRIPTION: Mayan-style cabins, rooms with private bathroom SERVICES: WIFI, patio with pool and breakfast included THE BEST: excellent value for money, the kindness of the owners.
+PERSONAL OPINION: it is somewhat less in quality than the others, but precisely more economical.
+More than enough as accommodation, it has a lot of charm.

-ECO-HOTEL NUEVA ALTIA: the newest of all, the only one I have not stayed, I have recommended friends LOCATION: to 10 minutes from downtown walking, well located.
-HOSTAL DESCRIPTION: spacious rooms with private bathroom and fan SERVICES: WIFI in common areas, patio with pool and common kitchen.
-The best: Great value for the price.
+ECO-HOTEL NUEVA ALTIA: the newest of all, the only one I have not stayed in, it has been recommended to me by friends.
+LOCATION: 10 minutes from downtown on foot, well located.
+HOSTEL DESCRIPTION: spacious rooms with private bathroom and fan SERVICES: WIFI in common areas, patio with pool and common kitchen.
+THE BEST: excellent value for money.
 PERSONAL OPINION: good staff and good beds.

-Si reservations through the blog you do not get more expensive, you benefit equally from the offers, and it's a way to support my work when receiving a commission with your reservation.
+If you book through the blog, it is not more expensive, you benefit equally from the offers, and it is a way to support my work by receiving a commission with your reservation.

 Santa Elena, townsLOCATION: Santa Elena is located at 159 km south of Mérida on the federal highway 261 Mérida-Campeche (via Uxmal)